gkjohnson/three-gpu-pathtracer/README.md

 _extends MaterialBase_

-Denoise material based on [BrutPitt/glslSmartDeNoise](https://github.com/BrutPitt/glslSmartDeNoise)
+Denoise material based on [BrutPitt/glslSmartDeNoise](https://github.com/BrutPitt/glslSmartDeNoise) intended to be the final pass to the screen.
+Includes tonemapping and color space conversions.

 **Uniforms**